ibm-cloud-docs/cis/about-rule-sets.md

 {{site.data.keyword.attribute-definition-list}}

-# About rule sets
+# About rulesets
 {: #about-rule-sets}

-You can use the {{site.data.keyword.cis_short_notm}} ruleset engine to create and deploy rules and rule sets in {{site.data.keyword.cis_short_notm}} using the same basic syntax.
+You can use the {{site.data.keyword.cis_short_notm}} ruleset engine to create and deploy rules and rulesets in {{site.data.keyword.cis_short_notm}} using the same basic syntax.
 {: shortdesc}

 ## Main features
 {: #rule-sets-main-features}

-The following features apply to rule sets:
+The following features apply to rulesets:

 * **Powerful syntax**: Rule expressions use a powerful rules language similar to the [`wirefilter`](https://github.com/cloudflare/wirefilter){: external} syntax that allows you to create complex rules.
 * **High-performance rule evaluation**: Allows you to have many rules in {{site.data.keyword.cis_short_notm}} with minimal impact on performance.